 Take A Road Trip Around The Marlborough Sounds

 The state highway 6 from Nelson to Blenheim (which includes the Queen Charlotte Drive) via Havelock and Picton, is on of the most under rated road trips in the country.
+This is definitely something you should consider adding to any road trip itinerary around New Zealand.

 For about 9 months of my time in New Zealand I loved in Blenheim.
 I spent 2 summers working as a housekeeper at the beautiful Chateau Marlborough, I was very lucky to get my afternoons from 3pm free to explore the local area.
 I would often end up heading out with a friend or my partner at the time to the sounds.
 It was great for an afternoon swim or afternoon hike.
 The drive alone is enough of an attraction.
 No matter how many times we went down this road to explore (or sometimes through to Nelson to stay there, Kaiteriteri or The Abel Tasman) I was just in awe.